replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/03-creating-a-release/assignment.md

 * `Unstable` is, as it sounds, releases that may be unstable and subject to defects and/or constant change.
 You may have every merge PR hit this channel, for example.
-* `Beta` represents releases that have release beta quality, for those customers you have as part of a beta program for new releases.
+* `Beta` represents releases that arebeta quality, for those customers you have as part of a beta program for new releases.
 * `Stable` is for GA release that you want to be available broadly to your customer base.
 This would be the default channel for any customer who did not opt-in to an alternative.